Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/02-core-components.md

 # Core Components

-This document provides detailed information about the core components of the Package Manager system, their responsibilities, implementation details, and interactions.
+This document provides detailed information about the core components of the Marketplace system, their responsibilities, implementation details, and interactions.

 ## GitFetcher